 The goal of the industrial hygienist is to keep workers, their families, and the community healthy and safe.
 They play a vital part in ensuring that federal, state, and local laws and regulations are followed in the work environment.

-- Investigating and examining the workplace for hazards and potential dangers
+- Investigate and examine the workplace for current risks, emerging, and developing risks

-- Making recommendations on improving the safety of workers and the surrounding community
+- Make recommendations on improving the health and safety of workers and the surrounding community (apply appropriate risk treatment)

 Industrial hygienists deal with the health and safety challenges facing people everywhere including: